‘General Hospital’ Spoilers: Michael & Sasha Get Closer And Valentin Isn’t Happy

 — James Patrick Stuart (@japastu) March 31, 2019

-Valentin being Valentin, you can count on him doing something to sabotage their relationship if he feels his secret is threatened.
+Valentin being Valentin, you can count on him to do something to sabotage their relationship if he feels his secret is threatened.
 That could just set Sasha off since she seems to genuinely care for Michael.
 The truth will eventually come out and Nina will be devastated when it does.
 She has grown very close with Sasha and is about to remarry Valentin soon.

 Michael has been lied to by Nelle in the past.
 How will he react when he learns that Sasha has been pretending all this time about who she really is?
 She has been on the verge of telling the truth to Nina many times, but something always stops her.
 If she wants to spill the secret, it may be Michael who she tells.